hiro2233/nuttx/apps/nshlib/README.txt

         listing
      -l Show size and mode information along with the filenames in the listing.

+o lsmod

+  Show information about the currently installed OS modules.
+This information includes:

+  - The module name assigned to the module when it was installed (NAME, string).
+  - The address of the module initialization function (INIT, hexadecimal).
+  - The address of the module un-initialization function (UNINIT, hexadecimal).
+  - An argument that will be passed to the module un-initialization function (ARG, hexadecimal).
+  - The start of the .text memory region (TEXT, hexadecimal).
+  - The size of the .text memory region size (SIZE, decimal).
+  - The start of the .bss/.data memory region (DATA, hexadecimal).
+  - The size of the .bss/.data memory region size (SIZE, decimal).

+  Example:

+    nsh> lsmod
+    NAME                 INIT   UNINIT      ARG     TEXT     SIZE     DATA     SIZE mydriver         20404659 20404625        0 20404580      552 204047a8        0

 o md5 [-f] <string or filepath>